 There are a TON of rules and restrictions surrounding commission rebates.
 This is why you’ll almost always see conditional language in advertisements — i.e., “Get up to X%” or “$X on average.”

-Because each Help-U-Sell location is independently owned and operated, customer reviews and ratings vary considerably by location.
+Because each office is independently owned and operated, Help-U-Sell reviews and complaints vary considerably by location.

 We recommend researching reviews for your local office using tools like Google, Facebook, and Yelp.
 These resources will give you the most accurate picture of customer experiences and outcomes.